 Reduces Waste

 Sous vide cooking can lead to greater yield and longer shelf life for menu items, Carkin adds.
-“The shelf life for sous vide products can extend up to seven days when thawed, up to three days from heat application and up to 18 months from frozen,” he says.
+“The shelf life for sous vide products can extend up to seven days when thawed, up to three days when the pouch is opened, and up to 18 months from frozen,” he says.
 “Cooking in a water bath or at lower temperatures in a combi oven also cuts down on moisture loss, leading to greater yield.”

 Carkin says as a result of this, many high-volume clients favor meats prepared sous vide and simply seasoned that they can use as a base for multiple menu items.
 “Chicken can be used as taco meat or in pasta dishes, or for a buffalo chicken dip,” he says.